 This section presents the comparison and validation of the handset counts with APC data.
-The passenger counts from the APC data are plotted in Figure 13 for two of the train lines as the trains passes base station B5, towards the city of Line 1 shown by the green line and away from the city of Line 1 and Line 2 shown by the red lines.
-The y-axis gives the APC count, however the values are indexed to anonymize the data.
-Figure 13 shows a clear daily variation in which most passengers are travelling towards the city in the morning and away from the city in the evening, with the exception of a few trains away from the city in the morning on Monday and Thursday, and a few trains towards the city on Thursday evening.
-Figure 14 show the handset counts on base station B5 from the third data set with one-minute collection time intervals.
-Line 1 and Line 2 are shown in Figure 14 similar to Figure 9 with distinct variation between the morning, the middle of the day and the evening.
-Figure 14 also show that the frequency of peaks in handset counts are higher in the evening rush hours compared to the morning rush hours.
+The passenger counts from the APC data are plotted in Figure 14 for two of the train lines as the trains passes base station B5, towards the city of Line 1 shown by the green line and away from the city of Line 1 and Line 2 shown by the red lines.
+Figure 14 shows a clear daily variation in which most passengers are travelling towards the city in the morning and away from the city in the evening, with the exception of a few trains away from the city in the morning on Monday and Thursday, and a few trains towards the city on Thursday evening.
+Figure 15 show the handset counts on base station B5 from the third data set with one-minute collection time intervals.
+Line 1 and Line 2 are shown in Figure 15 by the vertical lines of same colours as in Figure 14.
+The handset counts show a daily variation in Figure 15 similar to Figure 9 with distinct variation between the morning, the middle of the day and the evening.
+Figure 15 also show that the frequency of peaks in handset counts are higher in the evening rush hours compared to the morning rush hours.
 This result matches the observation from the violin plot of the percentage increase, in which there were most positive increases for trains travelling away from the city.

-Figure 13.
-Automatic passenger count, represented as indexed values on the y-axis, for two different train lines as the trains pass base station B5 located before station Y, where green line is Line 1 direction towards the city, light red line is Line 1 away from the city and dark red is Line 2 away from the city.

 Figure 14.
+Automatic passenger count for two different train lines as the trains pass base station B5 located before station Y, where green line is Line 1 direction towards the city, light red line is Line 1 away from the city and dark red is Line 2 away from the city.

-Handset counts from the third data set with one-minute collection time intervals collected on a Thursday at base station B5 located before station Y. The vertical lines represent the same train lines as in Figure 13, where green lines are Line 1 direction towards the city, light red lines are Line 1 direction away from the city, and dark red lines are Line 2 direction away from the city.
+Figure 15.
+Handset counts from the third data set with one-minute collection time intervals collected at base station B5 located before station Y. The vertical lines represent the same train lines as in Figure 14, where green lines are Line 1 direction towards the city, light red lines are Line 1 direction away from the city, and dark red lines are Line 2 direction away from the city.

-The ratios of the number of handsets to the number of travellers (handset count/APC count) are given in Figure 15 for base station B5 from the third data set with one-minute collection time intervals.
-Figure 15 gives the calculated ratio for trains travelling towards the city and away from the city for five days.
-A smooth curve was fitted by loess regression as shown by the black line, with confidence bands.
-For the trains travelling towards the city (see Figure 15 (b)) the ratio centres around one from 6 a.m. in the morning to 3 p.m. in the afternoon.
+The ratios of the number of handsets to the number of travellers are given in Figure 16 for base station B5 from the third data set with one-minute collection time intervals.
+Figure 16 gives the calculated ratio for trains travelling towards the city and away from the city for five days.
+A smooth curve was fitted by loess regression as shown by the black line.
+For the trains travelling towards the city the ratio centre around one from 6 a.m. in the morning to 3 p.m. in the afternoon.
 From 3 p.m. when the evening rush hours commence the ratio increases towards around three and four.
 Ratio above 1 means that the handset counts are higher than the automatic passenger counts.
-For the trains travelling away from the city (see Figure 15 (a)) the ratio has a close to inverted shape, with a decrease from around four in the morning from 6 a.m. to 10 a.m. during the morning rush hours.
+For the trains travelling away from the city the ratio has a close to inverted shape, with a decrease from around four in the morning from 6 a.m. to 10 a.m. during the morning rush hours.
 From 10 a.m. the ratio has a small curve centred around one, and with a slight increase towards the evening.
-The ratio for trains travelling towards the city on Thursday and Friday in Figure 15 (b) has three higher ratio-values on, respectively, one and two of the morning trains.
-For trains travelling away from the city in Figure 15 (a), four of the morning trains on Thursday has lower ratio-values than the other days.
+The ratio for trains travelling towards the city on Thursday and Friday has three higher ratio-values on, respectively, one and two of the morning trains.
+For trains travelling away from the city, four of the morning trains on Thursday has lower ratio-values than the other days.